midi1996/X2G2-opencore-hackintosh/README.md

   - I dont use iTunes/TV+
   - Netflix on Safari may not work (didn't test)
     - Works on Chrome/Firefox just fine
+- Pen Pressure input, only works on 10.11 (you will have to do more work to get this running on 10.11, not covered here)
 - *to be filled when I remember something*

 ---